 Other programs are more secretive.
 Investors know the “Plunge Protection Team” exists to be the buyer in markets when all genuine buyers have left.
-But we can only guess as to what that crew actually does day to day.
+But we can only guess as to what that crew does day to day.

 What these self-appointed market masters do in complete darkness is likely even more controversial and intrusive.
 They remain violently opposed to audits and other attempts to impose accountability.

-But, recently, some leaked documents have given a sense of what western officials do behind closed doors.
+But, recently, some leaked documents have given a sense of what Western officials do behind closed doors.

-Ronan Manly with Bullionstar wrote a terrific piece outlining the coordination among western central bankers pertaining specifically to the gold market after Nixon shut the “gold window” and launched the era of purely fiat currencies.
+Ronan Manly with Bullionstar wrote a terrific piece outlining the coordination among Western central bankers pertaining specifically to the gold market after Nixon shut the “gold window” and launched the era of purely fiat currencies.

 Wikileaks published a secret memo sent from London to the U.S. Treasury Department regarding the purpose behind the formation of the futures markets for gold.

 Officials wanted to create a paper market that dwarfed the physical market and encouraged volatility, all with the aim of discouraging investors from holding bullion.
 To wit: